An experienced small business lending expert fluent in the SBA loan-making process

 - Member of Real Property Section, Virginia State Bar (2005-present)

 - Member of the National Association of Development Companies (NADCO) (2006 to Present)

 - NADCO Attorney Advisory Council

-- Region III representation for the National Association for Government Guaranteed Lenders (NAGGL)
+- Region III representative for the National Association for Government Guaranteed Lenders (NAGGL) (2006-2010)